 Health Check is a tool to monitor technical aspects of the site.
 You won’t need this often, but it comes in handy if something seems odd configuration-wise.
 Odd, as in:

 - Going to yoursite.com/anypage always gives a 404 error

 - You care about search engine optimization

-Although Health Check isn’t comprehensive, it’s a good thing to check out when you first install the Grawlix CMS, and maaaybe once a month after that.
+Although Health Check isn’t comprehensive, it’s a good thing to check out every now and then.